 Create a bird friendly backyard for migrating or wintering Palm Warblers by planting native plants.
 Learn more about birdscaping at Habitat Network.

 - Though the Palm Warbler’s name might imply it is a tropical bird, it’s actually one of the northernmost breeding of all warblers (only the Blackpoll Warbler breeds farther north).
 They got their name from J. P. Gmelin who named them based on a specimen collected on Hispaniola, a Caribbean island with a lot of palm trees.

 - The subspecies of Palm Warbler in the East (“Yellow” Palm Warbler) migrates earlier in the spring than its western counterpart.
 “Yellow” Palm Warblers start moving north in early April and Western Palm Warblers start moving north shortly thereafter.
 The two subspecies of Palm Warbler also migrate along different routes in spring; the "Yellow" Palm Warbler travels east of the Appalachian Mountains while the "Western" Palm Warbler migrates through the Mississippi Valley.
-Watch them migrate on the eBird animated occurrence map.

 - The oldest known Palm Warbler was 6 years, 7 months old.